felipegtx/probabilityBags/README.md

 probabilityBags
 ===============

-Exercise on total/conditional probability, Y combinator, clusterization using TypeScript and boostrap
+Exercise on total/conditional probability, Y combinator, clusterization using TypeScript and bootstrap